 Polymer and Brine.
-SNF Flopaam 3230S, a partially HPAM polymer, was used in our tests.
-It was provided by the manufacturer as a white granular powder with an estimated molecular weight of 6 to 8 million daltons and degree of hydrolysis of approximately 30%.
-After the polymer was dissolved by use of the magnetic-stirrer vortex method, the solution was filtered through a 10- μ m filter to remove any microgels and debris.
-Two brines were used: One was 2% NaCl for the static measurements and coreflooding by use of sandpacks, whereas the other brine contained 2.52% total dissolved solids (2.3% NaCl and 0.22% NaHCO3) when consolidated sandstone cores were used.
-Both brines were filtered through 0.45- μ m filters before application.
+SNF Flopaam 3230S, a partially hydrolyzed polyacrylamide (HPAM) polymer, was used in our tests.
+It was provided by the manufacturer as a white granular powder with an estimated molecular weight of 6-8 million Daltons and degree of hydrolysis of approximately 30%.
+After the polymer was dissolved using the magnetic stirrer vortex method, the solution was filtered through a 10-μm filter to remove any microgels and debris.
+Two brines were used: one was 2% NaCl for the static measurements and coreflooding using sandpacks; the other brine contained 2.52% TDS (2.3% NaCl and 0.22% NaHCO3) when consolidated sandstone cores were used.
+Both brines were filtered through 0.45-μm filters before application.

 Sand Preparation.
-Sand grains with particle sizes between 106 and 180 μ m were prepared as the adsorbent by crushing and sieving Berea sandstone.
+Sand grains with particle sizes between $106-180 \mu m$ were prepared as the adsorbent by crushing and sieving Berea sandstone.
 To reduce the presence of very fine particles, special processes were undertaken for the treatment of these disaggregated sands.
-First, the sand was put into a bottle with brine and rotated at 300 rev/min for 8 hours.
+First, the sand was put into a bottle with brine and rotated at 300 rpm for 8 hours.
 Then, the muddy liquid phase was separated from the sand.
-Next, the sand was washed with distilled water to remove newly generated fine particles and residual salt until the upper water phase was clear.
-Finally, the sand was dried at 110°C.
+Next, the sand was washed with distilled water to remove newly-generated fine particles and residual salt until the upper water phase was clear.
+Polymer concentration was determined using a total organic carbon analyzer.
+Finally, the sand was dried at 110 °C.